winnerx0/rae/README.md

 ## Deployment

-To deploy Rae to production:
+To deploy Simon to production:

 1. Use Docker
 2. Point environment variables to production database and frontend URLs